Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 - Multithread to have multiple champions

 This all comes together to help you continue to deliver value to your customers.
-And, if you’re looking for a tool that automates champion tracking and surfaces key contacts in your accounts, try a self-guided UserGems demo today.
+If you're ready to give your revenue team the AI command center for outbound and ABM, try a self-guided UserGems demo today — backed by our money-back guarantee.

 About UserGems

-Companies like Mimecast, Greenhouse, and Medallia use UserGems to reach their revenue goals quickly and efficiently.
+Companies like Mimecast, Greenhouse, and Medallia use UserGems to track champion movement, build buying groups, and convert that signal into pipeline.